entangledloops/slidingpuzzle/README.md

 The model with estimated highest accuracy on the test data is tagged `"acc"` in the checkpoints directory.

-You can evaluate a checkpoint similar to `eval_heuristic`:
+You can evaluate a checkpoint similar to `evaluate`:
 ```python
 >>> nn.eval_checkpoint(model, tag="acc")
 417.71875